Skip to main content

 About

 The Wake: Mourning Father, Mourning Mother is a single player puzzle game with a drama theme.
 It was developed by Somi and was released on July 10, 2020.
-It received mostly positive reviews from players.
+It received neutral reviews from players.

 Skip User Reviews

-• The background music is beautiful and enhances the overall experience.
+• The background music and overall atmosphere are beautiful and enhance the experience.

 • story